WHERE WE WORK

 In 2019, the U.S. Department of Defense released a list of where herbicides were used outside of Vietnam.
 It states that Agent Orange was stored and loaded onto planes at Udorn Air base in Thailand between October 1968 and September 1969 and used for “missions flown in northern Laos.”
 Only three spraying missions, which were conducted over an area approximately 60 miles northeast of Vientiane, the capitol city of Laos, in September 1969, show up on the HERBS database.

-The complete account of the use of herbicides in Laos has yet to surface, though a survey conducted by War Legacies Project to determine the impact of aerial spraying of herbicides in Laos is underway.
+The complete account of the use of herbicides in Laos has yet to surface, though a survey conducted by us to determine the impact of aerial spraying of herbicides in Laos is underway.